 Be wary of unexpected or unsolicited emails which ask you to open attachments or click on links.
 If the email claims to be from a reputable organisation but you are unsure of its legitimacy, contact the organisation concerned using contact details obtained from the official website or other sources aside from the email itself.
 Make sure you have antispyware and antivirus installed on your computer and always keep it updated.

 If you would like to know more about business management, you can click here to know more about Chan & Naylor services.
-You can leave your details here and Chan & Naylor Accountants Hawthorn can schedule you for a free consultation.
+You can leave your details here and our Chan & Naylor Accountants in Hawthorn can schedule you for a free consultation.
 We’ll contact you to explain more.

 Whether you are a beginner, seasoned investor or business owner, our property and business tax accountants can give you guidance to maximise the financial areas of your life.
 We can also give you an integrated and tailored solution for your superannuation, taxation, property investment, asset protection, estate planning and more.

 If you like what you are reading brought to you by our accountants in Hawthorn, subscribe to our newsletters now at www.chan-naylor.com.au or follow our Facebook page: https://www.facebook.com/chanandnaylorhawthorn